ndd21/PHYS281/docs/demo-flow-control.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fdTCVX2CqPk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-When Python runs a @(script) the code is executed from the top to the bottom.
+When Python runs a [script](glossary.md#script) the code is executed from the top to the bottom.
 However, you might want to only run certain parts of the code given specific conditions, or you might want to repeat something multiple times.
 To do this you can use flow control: